 Our training process in connection with opening new restaurants has been refined over the course of our experience.
-Trainers oversee and conduct both service and kitchen training and are on site through the first two weeks of opening and remain on site as needed and depending on unit volumes during the initial weeks.
+Trainers oversee and conduct both service and kitchen training and are on site through the first three weeks of opening and remain on site as needed and depending on unit volumes during the initial weeks.
 We have one front- and one back-of-the-house training coordinators, and these training coordinators remain on-site to manage the opening with our other trainers.
 The lead and other trainers assist in opening new locations and lend support and introduce our standards and culture to the new team.
 We believe that hiring the best available team members and committing to their training helps keep retention high during the restaurant opening process.
-We are proud of our annual employee turnover rate at comparable restaurants, which as of December 26, 2021, was approximately 25% for store managers and 94% for hourly employees, which we believe is one of the lowest in the fast-casual dining segment.
+We are proud of our annual employee turnover rate at our comparable restaurants, which as of December 31, 2023, was approximately 29% for store managers and 105% for hourly employees, which we believe is one of the lowest in the casual dining segment.

 Fostering and maintaining a strong, healthy culture is a key strategic focus and drives our relationship with our customers, shareholders, business partners, communities and employees and enhances and differentiates our brand reputation.
 We devote substantial resources to provide extensive cultural training to our employees.
 In conjunction with our training activities, we hold "Culture Clubs" several times per year, as a means of fully imparting Chuy's history through personal stories of our founders.
+We strive to offer an atmosphere of inclusion and belonging for all.
+We believe the cultural alignment we cultivate around respect and inclusion builds trust and promotes teamwork to achieve our common goals.